briefercloud/layerform/README.md

 <br>

-**After HashiCorp's announcement that they're not using the MPL license anymore, we'll be building on top of OpenTF.**
+**After HashiCorp's announcement that they're not using the MPL license anymore, we'll be building on top of [OpenTofu](https://opentofu.org/).**

 <br>